Acceis/crypto_identifier/README.md

 # crypto-identifier

 Crypto tool for pentest and ctf : try to uncipher data using multiple algorithms and block chaining modes.
-Usefull for a quick check on unknown cipher text and key dictionnary
+Usefull for a quick check on unknown cipher text and key dictionary

 Supported Algorithms :
  - AES